uday610/SDAccel_Stuff/doc/RTL_KER_TUT/RTL_KERNEL_TUTORIAL.md

 Following steps are needed in order to run SDAccel using RTL Kernel.
 1. Prepare the RTL adhering the interface requirement.
+   - In SDAccel terminology this RTL is also reffered as **Kernel** to be accelerated on an F1 Instamce.
    - A XML file needs to be created describing the RTL interface.
 2. Generate XO (Xilinx Object) file for RTL Kernel.
 3. Run SDAccel with OpenCL Host code and XO file.